Session 2- Do’s and Don’ts for Human, AI, and Robot Collaboration

 Studio 4

-This session will examine the evolving landscape of collaboration between humans, AI systems, and robotic agents, focusing on the conditions under which such interactions can be effective, ethical, and socially beneficial.
+This session will explore concretely how and where humans collaborate with AI agents and robotic agents.
+It will focus on the conditions under which such interactions can be socially beneficial.
 As these technologies become increasingly integrated into workplaces, public institutions, and domestic environments, understanding how to structure cooperation is crucial.
-The session will explore how tasks and responsibilities can be distributed to complement human and machine strengths, how to design interactions that foster mutual understanding and trust, and how to anticipate and mitigate risks related to dependency, bias, and miscommunication.
-It will draw on interdisciplinary perspectives—spanning human-computer interaction, cognitive science, and ethics—to identify both promising practices and common pitfalls.
+The session will explore how tasks and responsibilities are sometimes distributed, from cities like Nantes to research labs, and will ask what we should do to guarantee a trustworthy and safe deployment.

 Meet the speakers